Tailnet-First Operator Plane

 -> Tailscale tunnel

--> Caddy reverse proxy (tailscale_auth directive)
+-> Caddy reverse proxy (Tailscale or mTLS mode)

 -> Dashboard (SvelteKit) / API / MCP server